AnuraktKumar/Network_Theory_EC21203/README.md

 # Network_Theory_EC21203
-This repo will contain simulations and notebooks related to EC21203 IIT Kharagpur.
+This repo contains simulations and notebooks related to EC21203 IIT Kharagpur.
 Feel free to download and edit the code.

 Notebooks: